briansimiyuj/doctor-appointment-app/README.md

   1. Create a Schedule Slots Component and mount it on the Weekly Calendar Component
   2. Transfer the schedule UI from the Weekly Calendar Component to the Schedule Slots Component

+### Dashboard Page

+Dashboard page will be used to display the doctor's schedule, statistics, reviews, performance and other relevant information.

+  1. Create a Dashboard Page and mount it on the Script Component and provide a route for it
+  2. Wrap it with DoctorStatsProvider, AppointmentsProvider and ScheduleProvider